How To Relieve Hay Fever Symptoms

 It's the time of year when hay fever returns - I can see you all reaching for the tissues.
 We're in full swing of pollen and runny noses and teary eyes.

-I’m am one of the lucky ones that does not get effected.
+I’m one of the lucky ones that do not get affected.
 What is strange about hay fever for me personally is, how random hay fever is to everyone.
 Like me, some don’t even get a sniffle or a runny eye.
 Some get some mild symptoms, a bit of discomfort and a sneeze or two.
 Then some look red all over with sore eyes.
-So let's look at Hay Fever in more depth and how we can relieve the symptoms, particularly on the eyes.
+So let's look at hay fever in more depth and how we can relieve the symptoms, particularly in the eyes.

 So what is hay fever?

 The allergic reaction we know as hay fever is also called, allergic rhinitis, this causes cold-like signs and symptoms, such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure.
 But unlike a cold, hay fever isn't caused by a virus.

 Hay fever is normally at its worst between late March and September, so basically, the time of the year when it's finally nice to go out and make the most of the sunshine.
 It's especially bad when it's warm, humid and windy.

 Pollen is the male fertilizing agent of flowering plants, trees, grasses and weeds.
 What also must be considered a factor with this allergic reaction, is how different types of pollen will affect different people.
 Here are some of the different types of pollen that might affect you:

 Tree pollen is common in early spring.

 Grass pollen is common in late spring and summer.